Code-Institute-Submissions/hangman-game-2/README.md

 ![end image](controllers/assets/images/heroku-end-lost.png)

    * Ask the player to enter letters one at the time
-   * if player entered letter what is right for randomly selected word, the letter will be displayed insted of "_" underscore
+   * if the player entered a letter which is right for the randomly selected word, the letter will be displayed instead of "_" underscore
-   * if player enetering the letter what is not in the word, hangman image starts develop
+   * if the player enters a letter which is not in the word, the hangman image starts to develop
-   * player getting note when doubble selected the same letter
+   * the player gets a note when double selected the same letter
       * def select_question()
       * def hangman()
       * def display_guess_message()